 What Is a Project Engineer?

 Project engineers have many different responsibilities in different industries and disciplines.
 They usually manage large engineering projects and ensure that they're completed on schedule at low risk.
 Qualifications for project engineers may include a college degree in engineering, an engineering license, certification in project management, and appropriate work experience.
 Read on to learn more about this field.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 A project engineer may be a project manager who has an engineering background or assist a project manager with engineering issues.
 In some business or government hierarchies, the project engineer may be above the project manager.
 Sometimes the person in charge of an entire project may be titled a senior project engineer.